AndreLeEEEEE/KPI/README.md

 the finally block will quit both drivers to close the windows and free up space in memory.
 The try/excpet/finally blocks are all in a while loop.
 The program will always restart unless the try block fully executes all of its statements; this includes the last statement, the one that sets the conditions to break the while loop.

-This program's goal has yet to be physically implemented.
-Even then, I imagine I'll have to revisit the code to fix bugs.

 3x5 board: 3 rows, 5 light panels in a row, 8 character limit per row with current font (05x07 Fixed Spacing) 3x4 board: 3 rows, 4 light panels in a row, possible 6 character limit per row given that one character is 5 bulbs wides with the current font (05x07 Fixed Spacing)